DB19222/DL2-group5-med-seg/setup_environment.md

 ```

-2. Run the script `DL2_setup_env.job` scripts, this will automatically install all required software in the correct order.
+2. Run the script `DL2_setup_env.job`, this will automatically install all required software in the correct order.

 3. IMPORTANT : An important .npy file must be manually moved into the created .venv folder `$HOME/path-to-src/src/lib/lie_learn/lie_learn/representations/SO3/pinchon_hoggan/J_dense_0-150.npy`.
 When this is moved into the corresponding folder in the .venv directory, the environment is ready to use.